danielgaskell/scc/doc/symbos.md

 `flags` for `List_Row` (and its variants) is a 14-bit numeric value associated with the row.
 If the row is selected, the high bit of `flags` will be set; this can be tested with `row.flags & ROW_MARKED`.

-Additional struct types for multi-column rows (up to 4 columns) are defined in `symbos.h`; for example:
+Additional struct types for multi-column rows (up to 4 columns) are defined in `symbos/windows.h`; for example:

 ```c
 typedef struct {